coderdc13/advanced-solidity/README.md

 Directly above, the PXP transactions are shared.
 The contract numbers are provided in the etherscan screenshots.
 Also, the transaction numbers and identifying data are provided in the screenshots (directly above).
+The gas fees seem to be about 0.144 for deployment, about 0.005 for transaction, and about 0.004 for token purchase (from the metamask readings).